survivejs/webpack-book/manuscript/advanced_techniques/01_understanding_chunks.md

 function loadIndex() {
   // Here's the magic.
-Set up `import` to tell Webpack
+Set up `import` to tell webpack
   // to split here and load our search index dynamically.
   //
   // Note that you will need to shim Promise.all for